nttcslab-sp/kaldiio/README.md

 `load_scp_sequential` creates "generator" as same as `load_ark`.
-If you don't need random-accessing for each elements and use just to iterate for whole data, then this method possibly performs faster than `load_scp`.
+If you don't need random-accessing for each elements and use it just to iterate for whole data, then this method possibly performs faster than `load_scp`.

 ```python